-Charity Press release from PR Experts in Edinburgh, Holyrood Partnership.
+Charity Press release from PR Experts in Edinburgh, Holyrood PR.
 Bield Housing and Care receive generous donation.

 Tuesday, October 25th, 2016

 MARY’S Kitchen at Whitehill Court Day Care Centre in Kirkintilloch is set for a £2,000 boost after Bield, one of Scotland’s leading providers of housing and care services, received a generous donation from The Eagle Lodge in Bishopbriggs.

 The Annual Sportsman’s dinner, which is held every April at The Eagle Lodge, raised an impressive £6500 in aid of three chosen charities.

 For a third year Bield Housing & Care were amongst the organisations to receive a generous donation, raised from pledges as well as auction bids on the day of the dinner.